dleetr/FusionDex/README.md

 ## Purpose

-Other fusion tools for Pokemon Infinite Fusion exist, but none offer a method of simply previewing the possible fusions without spoiling the sprite.
+Other tools for Pokemon Infinite Fusion exist, but none offer a method of simply previewing the possible fusions without spoiling the sprite.
 FusionDex will show a list of possible custom sprite fusions; the 1.0 intention is to facilitate this feature - not to provide a tool for optimizing stats/builds.

 If you are more interested in the stats, go check out https://aegide.github.io/showdown/